agsb/jelly/documents/CircuitDesign.md

 | 1 | 0 | read from |
 | 0 | 1 | forward step|
 | 1 | 1 | backward step |

+Note: The standart input and output devices does no moves forward or backward.

 #### Table commands
 | T0 | T1 | T2 | T3 | selects |